Bandits and Experts in Metric Spaces: Introduction

 \begin{theorem} Consider the \problem on a compact metric space with $d = \MaxMinCOV(X)$.
 If $\gamma > \tfrac{d+1}{d+2}$ then there exists a bandit algorithm $\A$ such that for every problem instance $\mI$ its regret satisfies $R(t) = O_{\mI}(t^\gamma)$ for all $t$.
 No such algorithm exists if $d>0$ and $\gamma < \tfrac{d+1}{d+2}$. \end{theorem}

-The fact that the above result allows an instance-dependent constant makes the corresponding lower bound much more challenging: one needs to show that for any algorithm there exists a problem instance whose regret is at least $t^\gamma$ \emph{infinitely often}, whereas without an instance-dependent constant it suffices to show this for any one time $t$.
+The fact that the above result allows an instance-dependent constant makes the corresponding lower bound more challenging: one needs to show that for any algorithm there exists a problem instance whose regret is at least $t^\gamma$ \emph{infinitely often}, whereas without an instance-dependent constant it suffices to show this for any one time $t$.
+The former requires a problem instance with infinitely many arms, whereas the latter can be accomplished via a simple problem instance with finitely many arms, and in fact is already done in Theorem~\ref{thm:intro.1d}.

 \OMIT{ For metric spaces which are highly homogeneous (in the sense that any two \eps-balls are isometric to one another) the theorem follows easily from a refinement of the techniques introduced in \cite{Bobby-nips04}; in particular, the upper bound can be achieved using a generalization of the na\"{i}ve algorithm described earlier. }